GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         sed -i '' "s#YOUR_APP_KEY#$(php artisan key:generate --show --no-ansi)#" app.yaml

 1. Modify [`bootstrap/app.php`][bootstrap-app-php] by adding the block of code below before the return statement.
-This will allow us to set the storage path to `/tmp` for caching in production.
+This will allow you to set the storage path to `/tmp` for caching in production.

         /*